kadam12g/ESPHome-Shelly-Plus-Plug-S/README.md

 # Flashing ESPHome onto Shelly Plus Plug S V2

+# :warning: WARNING! :warning:
+People have reported, that flashing Tasmota to Shellys running Firmware version v1.4.2 get bricked.
+If possible, do NOT upgrade the shelly firmware to 1.4.0 or above.
+1.3.3 has been reported to work for converting to Tasmota.
+But devices running Shelly firmware <1.4.0 get bricked when trying to flash Tasmota versions >= 14.0.0.
+Tasmota version 13.4.1 was reported to work [https://github.com/kadam12g/ESPHome-Shelly-Plus-Plug-S/issues/1](here) by @datenzar.
+(Thanks again!)
+Both the Shelly and Tasmota firmware can be found in the files folder.
+The shelly firmware was not obtained from Shelly, and I did not test it, so use it at your own risk.
+If your device gets bricked after flashing Tasmota, it may be possible to recover it using the method described [https://github.com/tasmota/mgos32-to-tasmota32/issues/75#issuecomment-2379974905](here).

 This guide will walk you through the steps necessary for flashing ESPHome onto a Shelly Plus Plug S V2.

 ### Important Notes Before You Begin: